#485: Secure coding for Python with SheHacksPurple Transcript

 55:14 Like I haven't seen like under the hood.

-55:16 So like when you buy like a SaaS tool, there's like first generation and second generation and like different ways that they work.
+55:16 so like when you buy like a SAS tool, there's like first generation and second generation and like different ways that they work.

-55:24 And I'd love to know more under the hood of how it works.
+55:24 And I went, I'd love to know more under the hood of how it works.

 55:28 Yeah.